 Our guest, Niyati (Senior Director Human Resources, TATCHA), tells us that it is important to figure out what organization design is before understanding its role in the culture.

-Niyati suggests that before we go into how organization design is important for culture, we need to understand what organization design really is.
+Niyati suggests that before we go into how organization design is important for Remote first culture, we need to understand what organization design really is.
 As the name suggests, organizational design determines how an organization functions.

 It depends on two factors: